hilts-vaughan/UnlinkMKV-GUI/README.md

 # What is it?

 Provides a GUI interface for the UnlinkMKV project by Garret Noling.
-Aditionally, incorpoates changes from Shane Panke to run cross-platform and provide unified support over many different operating systems.
+Modified to run cross-platform and provide unified support over many different operating systems.

 UnlinkMKV: https://github.com/gnoling/UnlinkMKV